AntonSol919/linkspace/README.md

 # Linkspace

 Linkspace is a open-source MPL-2.0 library and protocol to build event-driven applications using a distributed log with bindings for Python, JS/Wasm, and Rust.

 ---

 Using a log of events as the source of truth is good design.
 As evident by the success of tools like Kafka and Git, and its proliferation in the backend of databases & filesystems.

-Properly used: Events creation can be distributed, algorithms/structures are made order-irrelevant and idempotent, and thus state becomes reproducable.
+Properly used: Events creation can be distributed, algorithms/structures are made to consider what network conditions they can handle, and state becomes reproducable.

 Many log systems operate behind closed walls by necessity.
-Each event producer is trusted and event authenticity is implied.
+Each event producer must be trusted and event authenticity is implied.
 In linkspace these properties are explicit.

-Linkspace uses Blake3 to hash events, optionally signed with Taproot Schnorr, and events support linking to multiple other events.
+Linkspace uses Blake3 to hash events, optionally signed with Taproot Schnorr, and can link to older events.
-This provides basic authenticity that can be expanded upon by an application.
+This creates per event authenticity, that can expand, relate, and combine with other authenticity semantics required by an application.

-Furthermore, linkspace has a novel group:domain separation, is fast, and is designed to have a small API.
+Finally, events are partitioned by group (the set of recipients) and domain (the type of application).

 The goal is to expand the log paradigm into the front-end and across organizational boundaries.

 ## Project status

-The packet format is fixed and will stay readable in all future versions.
+The packet format is stable and stays readable in all future versions.
-The API is mostly stable but will likely have small breaking changes.
+The API is mostly stable but can have small breaking changes between versions.
-The documentation and examples are a work in progress.

 Any questions, feedback, or contributions are welcome!